What are clinical trials?

-Our second trial in collaboration with NIH-NCI-COTC recently closed for recruitment (Oct 2019): Evaluation of a recombinant, attenuated Listeria monocytogenes expressing a chimeric human HER2/neu protein in dogs with osteosarcoma in the adjuvant setting.
+Our second trial in collaboration with NIH-NCI-COTC closed for recruitment in Oct 2019: Evaluation of a recombinant, attenuated Listeria monocytogenes expressing a chimeric human HER2/neu protein in dogs with osteosarcoma in the adjuvant setting.
+Data analysis currently underway.

 For information on oncology & oncology-related clinical trials currently recruiting companion animal patients at the Ontario Veterinary College, please refer to the links below: